jsetting32/JSMazeSolver/README.md

 A Three Dimensional Maze solver.

 Instructions:
-1. Create a .txt file that has equal length and width dimensions with x number of levels with '.' as open paths and '#' as walls.
+- Create a .txt file that has equal length and width dimensions with x number of levels with '.' as open paths and '#' as walls.
-2. The initial starting position should be labeled 'B' as Bot.
+- The initial starting position should be labeled 'B' as Bot.
 The end point should be labeled 'E'.
-3. When initializing a Maze Object, use the initWithMaze:update:seconds:bots:algorithm method
+- When initializing a Maze Object, use the initWithMaze:update:seconds:bots:algorithm method

+initWithMaze:update:seconds:bots:algorithm
  - Initializes a Maze to be solved
  - @param maze NSString: The name/path of the file that contains the maze
  - @param update BOOL: When flagged true, updates the UI with the steps taken by the computer